nicktantk/tp/docs/UserGuide.md

 **Expected output:**

-- `Clients sorted by lexicographical order.`
+- Success Message: `Clients sorted by lexicographical order.`
 - UI is updated and Client list is re-ordered A→Z.

 ![sort.png](images/sort.png)